JeffDeCola/concourse-resource-template/docs/_includes/README.md

 [check](https://github.com/JeffDeCola/concourse-resource-template/blob/master/build-resource-using-bash/check-in-out/check)
 is performed before anything can use the resource.
-It is used to determine if the resource has changed (checks version).
+It is used to determine if the STUFF has changed (checks version of STUFF).

 #### PART 1 - Input